Failure to Handle BP Class Action Claim Properly

 Some class members may be in the position of having retained an attorney for purposes of joining a class action lawsuit against BP, but their attorney failed to take the proper steps.
 Now those class members are left without compensation.
 If that happened to you, your attorney might have committed legal malpractice.

-You can contact a Tampa legal malpractice attorney at Wagner McLaughlin at 813-225-4000 to discuss any claim that you have against an attorney that involves the BP Deepwater Horizon oil spill.
+You can contact a Florida legal malpractice attorney at our firm at 813-225-4000 to discuss any claim that you have against an attorney that involves the BP Deepwater Horizon oil spill.

 We represent clients in Florida legal malpractice cases across the state.